GorGylka/FREESTOR/README.md

 ___________________________
 # How to use:

-Run [FREESTOR] to download and install pkg.
+Run FREESTOR, choose game, then press X to download and install pkg.
 That's it.
 ___________________________
 # Limitations: